Atwick: Second World War

 The Second World War defences constructed in and around Atwick have been documented by William Foot.
 They included a heavy anti-aircraft battery and several pillboxes.

 Folklore

-According to legend, a spring near the church was once the home of a hobgoblin known as the Haliwell Boggle.
+According to legend, a spring near St Lawrence's Church, Atwick, was once the home of a hobgoblin known as the Haliwell Boggle.
 The area is also said to be haunted by a headless horseman.